Glenn Hughes (American singer): Biography

+Hughes was named on People's 1979 list of 'Most Beautiful People' and appeared in the television special Magic Night at the Playboy Mansion with Hugh Hefner.

 In 1996, Hughes retired from the group and launched a successful New York cabaret act until he was diagnosed with lung cancer.
 He had been a heavy smoker since he was a teenager.
-He was replaced by Eric Anzalone; however, Hughes continued with management of the band.
-Hughes was named on People Magazine's 1979 list of 'Most Beautiful People' and appeared in the television special The Playboy Mansion with Hugh Hefner.
+He was replaced by Eric Anzalone though continued with management of the band.

 Hughes died on March 4, 2001, at his Manhattan apartment from lung cancer, aged 50.
 He was subsequently interred wearing his leatherman outfit at Saint Charles Cemetery in Farmingdale, New York.